mtumilowicz/elasticsearch7-relations-among-documents-workshop/README.md

         * note that document is not aware of boundaries between objects

 ## nested
-* Internally, nested documents are indexed as different Lucene documents
-* At the Lucene level, Elasticsearch will index the root document and all the members objects in separate documents.
-But it will put them in a single block
+* at the Lucene level, Elasticsearch will index the root document and all the members objects in separate documents
+    * it will put them in a single block
 * Documents of a block will always stay together, ensuring they get fetched and queried with the minimum number of operations.
-* Inner objects must have a nested mapping, to get them indexed as separate documents in the same block.
+* specify nested mapping to get them indexed as separate documents in the same block
-* Nested queries and filters must be used to make use of those blocks while searching.
-* There are nested queries,
-  filters, and aggregations that help you achieve this.
-  * Running these special queries and aggregations will trigger Elasticsearch to join the different Lucene documents within the same block and treat the resulting data as the same Elasticsearch document
+* nested queries and filters will trigger Elasticsearch to join the different Lucene documents within the same block and treat the resulting data as single document
-* Elasticsearch needs to do some extra work to join multiple documents within a block
+* some extra work to join multiple documents within a block
-    *  But because of the underlying implementation using blocks, these queries and aggregations are much faster than they would be if you had to join completely separate Elasticsearch documents
+    *  much faster than joining documents that not reside in same blocks
-* Because nested documents are stuck together, updating or adding one inner document requires re-indexing the whole ensemble
+* updating or adding one inner document requires re-indexing the whole block

-* Using the nested-type
-  approach, Elasticsearch will have to re-index the group documents with the new event and all existing events, which is much slower.
-### object
+### example
-PUT person-nested
-{
+* single
+    * `mappings.properties`
+        ```
-    "mappings": {
+        "location": {
+            "type": "nested",
             "properties": {
                 "name": { "type": "text" },
-            "surname": { "type": "text" },
-            "address": {
-                "type": "nested",
-                "properties": {
-                    "street": { "type": "text" },
-                    "city": { "type": "text" }
+                "geolocation": { "type": "geo_point" }
             }
         }
-        }
-    }
-}

-// run this query against person-object
-GET person-nested/_search
-{
-    "query": {
-        "bool": {
-            "must": [
-                { "match": { "name": "Michal" } },
-                {
+        ```
+    * query
+        ```
         "nested": {
-                        "path": "address",
+            "path": "location",
-                        "query" : {
-                            "bool": {
-                                "must": [
-                                    { "match": { "address.street": "Tamka" } },
-                                    { "match": { "address.city": "Warsaw" } }
+            "query" : { "match": { "location.name": "Warsaw" } }
-                                ]
         }
-                        }
-                    }
-                }
-            ]
-        }
-    }
-}

-GET person-nested/_search
-{
-    "query": {
-        "bool": {
-            "must": [
-                { "match": { "name": "Michal" } },
-                {
+        ```
+    * query with inner hits
+        * inner hits - additional nested hits that caused a search hit to match
+        ```
         "nested": {
-                        "path": "address",
+            "path": "location",
-                        "query" : {
-                            "bool": {
-                                "must": [
-                                    { "match": { "address.street": "Tamka" } },
-                                    { "match": { "address.city": "Warsaw" } }
+            "query" : { "match": { "location.name": "Warsaw" } },
-                                ]
-                            }
-                        },
             "inner_hits": {}
         }
-                }
-            ]
-        }
-    }
-}
+        ```

-### array
+* array
 PUT programming-groups-nested
 {
     "mappings": {